SalesConnection/Caction-Support/docs/How_to_Check_Pending_Update.md

 i.
 Poor Internet Connection:

-*Note: The following step done is done by User in Mobile App
+*Note: The following step done is done by user in Mobile App

 1. On the Sales Connection mobile app, go to the "Dashboard" page.